sumanprasad007/my_blogs/README.md

 # my_blogs

-# This Repo conprises of all the blogs posts of mine published on Hashnode and LinkedIn Platform
+# This Repository comprises of all the blogs posts of mine published on Hashnode and LinkedIn Platform